Sex and Gender Womens Health Collaborative

 By focusing on the following programs, the SGWHC aims to achieve our mission:

 Our collaborative has created a digitally accessible compendium of sex- and gender specific curricular materials, teaching tools, presentations, original research articles, online continuing education opportunities and medical meetings, primarily for faculty and students.
-Originally located at Medpedia, we have moved to an independent website that brings this content to a single focused website that also has the capacity for interactive communication and social networking opportunities (particularly for medical students).
 The breadth of resources will enable faculty to readily adopt and adapt sex and gender content into their courses.

 • National Board of Medical Examiners [NBME]: